 When we cook egg yolks with the cream and milk for this recipe we are making a basic custard sauce called Creme Anglaise.

-Now that we have a basic ice cream base, the flavor variations are endless.
 I’ve included a Vanilla Bean Ice Cream recipe in this post to get you started.
 You can also use vanilla extract as the base flavor.

 To create really interesting flavors I like to swap in different dairy products.
 You can use cream cheese to make Cheesecake Ice Cream, Buttermilk Ice Cream has a wonderful tangy flavor and Creme Fraiche Ice Cream is a sophisticated flavor fit for the fanciest dinner party.